-Paying Special Attention to Cardiovascular Care for Women
+Paying Special Attention to Heart Failure in Women

 Sara Macy knows she's one of the lucky ones.